Build and Run an Executable on NVIDIA Hardware Using GPU Coder App

 Run the executable on the board and verify the results.

-Before getting started with this tutorial, it is recommended to familiarize yourself with the GPU Coder App.
+Before following getting started with this tutorial, it is recommended to familiarize yourself with the GPU Coder App.
 For more information, see Generate Code by Using the GPU Coder App (GPU Coder).

 Tutorial Prerequisites